Sabre Education used results to inform its program design.

 The research team identified several factors that likely led to the fading of effects for newly qualified teachers in their placement year, including a lack of on-going support, a lack of teaching and learning materials, and lack of support from other teachers and school leadership for the new (play-based) approaches at their placement schools.

-In response to these findings, Sabre Education incorporated one year of support to newly qualified teachers into the FTTT project.
+In response to these findings, Sabre Education decided in 2017 to incorporate one year of support to newly qualified teachers into the FTTT project.
 During the 2017/18 academic year, Sabre also introduced a much more supportive approach to working with newly qualified teachers:

 - New teacher resource pack made up of a full set of classroom implementation guides and week by week session plans with resource making templates, theme-based story books, dark-skinned plastic dolls and locally made wooden construction blocks.
 This represents a starter set of classroom resources to cover both kindergarten years.